josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Then click the **Recalibrate** button

 **----------Recalibration will take a moment.
-We recommend you wait a couple of minutes then refresh.----------**
+Please wait for a couple of minutes then hit refresh----------**

 * Under **Model Registry** click the **Default** checkbox for the newest model package (named "model-v3" if you followed our instruction)